 The registered provider had a policy in place for the use of restraint and restrictive practices that underpinned the arrangements in place to identify, monitor, and manage the use of restrictive practices in the centre.
-A restraints register was made available which was used to record the use of restrictive practices in the centre and was updated regularly.
-Other relevant policies that were in place included, safeguarding policy and management of responsive behaviour policy.
+Other relevant policies were in place included, safeguarding policy and management of behaviour that is challenging.

-Staff were appropriately trained in restrictive practice, safeguarding vulnerable adults and behaviours that challenge.
+Staff were appropriately trained in restrictive practice.
+Other training included, safeguarding vulnerable adults, dementia care and a human rights-based approach to care.
 Staff training was closely monitored to ensure all staff completed training requirements, which proved effective in improving staff knowledge and practices.

 Residents had access to a multi-disciplinary team (MDT) to help in their assessments including assessments of restrictive practices.
-The MDT comprised of the nursing team, physiotherapist, occupational therapist (OT), dietitian and general practitioner (GP), if required.
+The MDT comprised of the nursing team, general practitioner (GP) and physiotherapist input, if required.